-It is absolutely vital to perform consistent pool maintenance and cleaning if you want your pool to be safe, beautiful, clean, and last as long as possible.
+It is absolutely crucial to perform consistent pool maintenance and cleaning if you want your pool to be safe, beautiful, clean, and to last as long as possible.

-How long has it been since the last time you cleaned it?
-Checked and balanced the chemicals?
-Make sure you get it done before inviting anyone over.
+How long has it been since the last time you cleaned your pool?
+When is the last time you checked and balanced the chemicals?
+Pool season is coming to a close, but whether you do it now or next spring, make sure you get it done before inviting anyone over.

 You wouldn’t want to swim in a dirty or contaminated pool, and your friends certainly wouldn’t want to either.
 Save yourself the embarrassment by keeping up with your pool.

-Make sure that your regular pool maintenance is completed ahead of time, and consistently so that you don’t have to hesitate on that big cannonball off the diving board at your next summer party.
+Make sure that your regular pool maintenance is completed ahead of time before your pool gets out of hand.
+Also, make sure you clean consistently.
+You don’t want to hesitate to take that big cannonball off the diving board at your next summer party.
 So don’t be shy; throw that party and make a splash!

 Safety and Regular Pool Maintenance

 Failing to perform consistent pool maintenance can mean more than just a dirty pool; it also leads to safety concerns.
-Balancing your pool chemicals incorrectly can actually lead to injury.
+Incorrectly balancing your pool chemicals can lead to injury.

-The experts can help you avoid this by providing you with high-quality service and information on regular pool maintenance in order to ensure that germs and bacteria – whether introduced by people, beloved pets, foliage, or other natural conditions surrounding the pool – are destroyed properly, leaving you with a sparkling and healthy pool.
+The experts at The Pool Butler can help you avoid this.
+We provide high-quality service and information on regular pool maintenance.
+People, beloved pets, foliage, and other natural conditions surrounding the pool can introduce germs and bacteria.
+The right service will help ensure that viruses and bacteria are destroyed, leaving you with a sparkling and healthy pool.

-Other bacteria-causing agents are your pets, insects, foliage, weather such as heavy wind or storms, and other natural conditions around your pool.
+Other bacteria-causing agents include pets, insects, foliage, weather—such as heavy wind or storms—and other natural conditions around your pool.

-When done correctly, pool maintenance also protects you and your loved ones from skin irritation as well as eye and nose pain and redness.
+When done correctly, pool maintenance also protects you and your loved ones from skin irritation and eye-and-nose pain and redness.

 Longevity of Your Pool and Equipment

-Without proper regular maintenance, your pool water can become quite corrosive and end up damaging the rest of your pool as well as any equipment in the pool.
+Without proper regular maintenance, your pool water can become quite corrosive.
+Corrosive water damages your pool as well as any equipment attached to the pool.
 This can end up costing you a lot of money!

-In order to keep costs down, you absolutely have to perform weekly maintenance.
+To keep costs down, you have to perform weekly maintenance.
 You don’t want to have to replace your handrails, steps, or any other part of your swimming pool if you don’t have to.

-Simply taking care of your pool on a weekly basis will allow you to put your mind at ease and keep your pool in tip-top shape for as long as possible.
-This ends up saving you money.
+Taking care of your pool on a weekly basis will allow you to put your mind at ease and keep your pool in tip-top shape for as long as possible.
+I can save you money, too!